PayPal reportedly assembling crypto team in Ireland as Bitcoin adoption grows By Cointelegraph - Up News Info

 Global payments provider PayPal is in the process of recruiting for several cryptocurrency-related positions at its Ireland offices, further highlighting the company’s ambitions in the rapidly growing digital asset market.

-The Dublin-based Irish Independent, one of the country’s most popular news outlets, reported Sunday that PayPal is looking to fill various crypto-focused roles in compliance, anti-money laundering and business development for its Dublin and Dundalk offices.
+The Dublin-based Irish Independent reported Sunday that PayPal is looking to fill various crypto-focused roles in compliance, Anti-Money Laundering and business development for its Dublin and Dundalk offices.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.